 The CBSO's learning and participation work reaches over 35,000 people each year in diverse communities across the West Midlands, and ranges from projects bringing music to nurseries in disadvantaged areas of the city, to work developing the next generation of talented young musicians.

-The CBSO family also includes the CBSO Chorus; two auditioned choirs for young people, the CBSO Children's and Youth Choruses; two unauditioned community choirs, adult choir CBSO SO Vocal in Selly Oak, and CBSO Young Voices in partnership with Birmingham Music Service.
+The CBSO family also includes the CBSO Chorus; two auditioned choirs for young people, the CBSO Children's and Youth Choruses; two unauditioned community choirs, an adult choir CBSO SO Vocal in Selly Oak and CBSO Young Voices in partnership with Birmingham Music Service.
 All are regularly in demand to perform with the CBSO and other leading orchestras and musical groups both in the UK and beyond.

 CBSO Centre, situated on Berkley Street, doubles as the administrative and rehearsal base for the Orchestra and Choruses and is also a friendly and adaptable performance space.
 The bustling Centre often hosts relaxed concerts by CBSO musicians and invited guest artists as part of CBSO Centre Stage and also as part of the CBSO's 'toddler friendly' Notelets.